Sumaya Matsushima

-Sumaya Matsushima (সুমাইয়া মাতসুশিমা, 松島 スマヤ; born 15 February 2001) is a professional footballer who plays as a forward for Paro FC Women.
+Sumaya Matsushima (সুমাইয়া মাতসুশিমা, 松島 スマヤ; born 15 February 2001) is a professional footballer who plays as a forward.
 Born in Japan, she represents the Bangladesh national team.

 She is also considered to be the first professional woman freestyler in Bangladesh.
 At the age of 2, she moved from Japan to Bangladesh in 2003 and became a permanent resident of Bangladesh, as her father was a Bangladeshi.

-Personal life
+Early life

-She was born in Japan.
+Sumaya was born in Nagoya, Japan.
 Her mother, Tomomi Matsushima, is Japanese while her father, Masudur Rahman, is Bangladeshi.
 She moved to Bangladesh at the age of 2.
 She became a permanent resident in 2008.

-Sumaya studied at Sea Breeze International School until 8th grade.
-She moved to Don Bosco School and college.
+Sumaya studied at Sea Breeze International School until 8th grade, and then moved to Don Bosco School and college.
 In 2018, she formed a football team and participated in the Inter-English Medium School festival.
 Her team participated in the competition six times and were champions four times in a row.
 Sumaya was the top goal scorer in the competition.